Praz314159/centinel-server/README.md

     $ pip install flask flask-httpauth flask-sqlalchemy passlib geoip2 netaddr postgres
     $ python run.py

+**This is absurd, make sure to change this to a requirements.txt file", set up is a joke ...**

 ### Supported platforms
     * Unix
     * Mac OS X